 - 1-mile round trip

 - 50 feet of elevation

 - Location: Lava Beds National Monument

 From Highway 97, you will want to head to the Oregon border then go east on Highway 161.
-From there turn right on Hill Road and take it down to the entrance to the park.
-When you get to the park, head left and you will go by the Canby Cross then hit Captain Jacks Stronghold on the right.
+From there, turn right on Hill Road and take it down to the entrance to the park.
+When you get to the park, head left, and you will go by the Canby Cross then arrive at Captain Jacks Stronghold on the right.
 There is a small parking lot there.

 Here is a little history from Wikipedia: